refact0r/personal/src/content/blog/bus/+bus.md

 Nowadays, GTFS is a standardized format used by countless transit agencies around the world.
 It includes both static and realtime data.

 GTFS static data is a collection of CSV files that describe a transit system.
 It's sort of like a big address book.
 Applications that deal with transit data use the GTFS static dataset as a reference to get the correct locations, names, and schedules of buses and stops.
-The GTFS static dataset for my local agency, King County Metro, includes a file for agencies, calendars, calendar dates, fares, routes, shapes (geographic paths of routes), trips (a specific bus on a route at a specific time), stops, and stop times (when trips arrive at stops).
+The GTFS static dataset for my local agency includes a file for agencies, calendars, calendar dates, fares, routes, shapes (geographic paths of routes), trips (a specific bus on route at a specific time), stops, and stop times (when trips arrive at stops).
 GTFS static datasets are usually updated every few months to reflect schedule changes, but are otherwise unchanged.

 GTFS realtime data is different.
 It's a stream of data, usually an API, that updates every few seconds to reflect the current state of the transit system.
 This includes the trip updates, vehicle positions, and service alerts.
 Looking at the format specifically, its surprisingly lacking in complexity.
 The vehicle positions feed is very straightforward: it's just a list of every single active vehicle, with latitude, longitude, and related ids for each.
 The trip updates feed includes a list of every active trip, with each trip containing a list of stops, and each stop containing the predicted arrival time.
 Here is an example trip update: